 I found it interesting that this desire did not slacken AT ALL across the six-week fast.
 (I’m also taking it to mean it’s ok if I eat some carbs since it seems like that’s what my body wants. 😁)

 The most surprising thing of all, I found this diet to be depressing, and I mean that in the most literal way.
 For me, it kind of sucked the joy out of eating.
 It required so much thought and planning and was so limiting of foods I truly enjoy, that it made me not even want to bother.
 I couldn’t help feeling like, “what’s the point”?

 Going low carb made me miss out on some of my favorite foods

 - I found it interesting how much I became aware of my eating practices (such as how many “white” carbs I generally consume that aren’t good for you.
-Also how frequently I eat them).
-I do hope to continue better practices in the future regarding snacks (trail mix and peanuts rather than chips, as an example).
+Also, how frequently I eat them).
+I do hope to continue better practices in the future regarding snacks (trail mix and peanuts rather than chips, for example).